sureshkumarchandela/automatic-modulation-classification/README.md

 RadioML2018.01a, an extended version of the dataset used in my project Baseline neural network, relabeling and ensamble learning Batch normalization
+FILE INFO-
+template--- template for Automatic modulation classification RML.2016.10a_dict_analysis--- Data for model freehand_nn --- technique for cnn freehand _NN-v3-85perc-trainset-4-increment---technquie to train the data run_all_notebooks---python code to extract the data CNN2_IQ-DFT---code for Decimination in time dft